 Risks and their means of management are monitored and reported in business divisions and in different functions according to processes determined internally and based on Group level principles and guidelines.
-Group level risks are reported to the CEO and the Executive Management Board as part of the annual planning and separately when required.
+Group level risks are reported to the President and CEO and the Executive Management Board as part of the annual planning and separately when required.

-Reporting to the Board of Directors and the Audit Committee takes place at the times described in the annual plans of the Audit Committee and whenever the Board of Directors, the Audit Committee, CEO or internal audit sees specific reasons.
+Reporting to the Board of Directors and the Audit Committee takes place at the times described in the annual plans of the Audit Committee and whenever the Board of Directors, the Audit Committee, the President and CEO or internal audit sees specific reasons.